-The portfolio has estimated income losses of £1.51m due to Covid-19 losses arising from reduced commercial and traded service income.
-The forecast for Quarter 1 was an overspend of £2.052m.
-The current forecast reflects that the trading position is improving at present but this, as with the other portfolios could be impacted by a move to the Government's Plan B for dealing with the rising COVID cases over the winter period and/or the implementation of a further lockdown in this financial year.
+The portfolio is forecasting an overspend of £952k due to Covid-19 losses arising from reduced commercial and traded service income.
 The significant losses included within this forecast are income losses from commercial rents including the Council's income share from the Mall.